Native Plants of the Desert

 The Saguaro Cactus (pronounced suh-waa-row) was another favorite of ours, mostly because of the size and the fun shaped arms they can produce, they almost remind me of a extremely large Gumby (for those of you old enough to remember him, if not Google him).

-The Saguaro Cactus is also found in the Sonoran Desert like the Organ Pipe Cactus.
+The Saguaro Cactus is also found in the Sonoran Desert, like the Organ Pipe Cactus.
 The Saguaro is the largest cactus in the United States and can live to be 150 - 200 years old.
-It is a very slow growing cactus, at 10 years of age it may only be 1-1/2” tall, but over it’s lifespan it can grow up to 40 - 60 feet tall and weight 3200 - 4800 pounds, (when it is fully hydrated) that’s crazy heavy!
-For a cactus this size the root system is small.
-The majority of the roots are 4” - 6” deep, but can extend out as far as the cactus is tall.
-Each of the Saguaro’s have one deep root (tap root) that extends 2’ into the ground.
+It is a very slow-growing cactus, at 10 years of age it may only be 1-1/2” tall, but over its lifespan, it can grow up to 40 - 60 feet tall and weigh 3200 - 4800 pounds (when it is fully hydrated), that’s crazy heavy!
+For a cactus of this size, the root system is small.
+The majority of the roots are 4” - 6” deep but can extend out as far as the cactus is tall.
+Each of the Saguaro has one deep root (taproot) that extends 2’ into the ground.